Sunday, 25 August 2024

 The Dawson Monument (Image: Timothy Ferres, 2020)

-The Parliamentary Gazetteer of Ireland described Cootehill, County Cavan, as
+The Parliamentary Gazetteer of Ireland describes Cootehill, County Cavan, thus:-

 A post and market town in the parish of Drumgoon, barony of Tullaghgarvey.
 It stands on the River Dromore, and the country around it, including part of County Monaghan, is very beautiful; and within a radius of three miles, contains, among other mansions, those of Bellamont Forest and Dartrey.